andreluisms/MPL2KDL/README.md

 ## <a>2023-03-17-19:40</a>
 Mudanças na nova versão:
  - Suporte a None
  - Mudanças no Constant: literal string é gerado no WSML com aspas duplas internas.
 Ex: "\\"var\\"".
-Os demais literais não apresentam aspas duplas internas.
+Demais literais não apresentam aspas duplas internas.

 ## <a>2023-03-10-22:15</a>